 9. Trevi Fountain

-The ultimate Lizzie McGuire check off your list, The Trevi Fountain!
-Make sure you throw your three coins into this magnificent fountain before you leave Roma, with superstitious benefits ranging from finding love to returning to the city.
+The ultimate Lizzie McGuire attraction to check off your list, The Trevi Fountain!
+Make sure you throw three coins into this outstanding fountain before you leave Roma, with superstitious benefits ranging from finding love to returning to the city.

-It can get super busy, so like with most popular attractions, you’re best to visit first thing in the morning or late in the evening, so you don’t have to elbow too many people out of the way to gawk at the Baroque masterpiece, showing the God of Neptune riding in a shell-shaped chariot led by seahorses – elaborate, right?
+As you can imagine, at a normal non-covid time, the Fontana Di Trevi is extremely busy and with the most popular attractions, you’re best to visit first thing in the morning or late in the evening, so you don’t have to elbow too many people out of the way to gawk at the Baroque masterpiece, showing the God of Neptune riding in a shell-shaped chariot led by seahorses – elaborate, right?

-Tip!
-I love to pack a little picnic or pick up a takeaway or even a little gelato from a nearby ice cream shop to enjoy next to the fountain.
-That view will make everything that much more delicious!
+Handy Tip!
+I love to pack a little picnic, pick up a takeaway lunch, or even a little gelato from a nearby cafe to enjoy next to the fountain.

 10. Spanish Steps

-A magnet to visitors from all around the world since the 18th century and known to be the longest and widest staircase in all of Europe, The Spanish Steps is the perfect place to take a break from all of that walking to watch the city go by as beautiful people stroll in and out of nearby high-end shops, designer boutiques and restaurants.
+Last but by no means least – a magnet to visitors from all around the world since the 18th century and known to be the longest and widest staircase in all of Europe, The Spanish Steps is the perfect place to take a break from all of that walking to watch the city go by as locals and tourists stroll in and out of nearby high-end shops, designer boutiques and restaurants.

 A Barcaccia fountain, another magnificent piece of work by Pietro Bernini bubbles at the foot of the Spanish steps while the Trinita dei Monti church rises above the crowds at the top of the steps.

 Tip!
-The steps might seem like the perfect place to bring out a tasty snack or sandwich – don’t do this, you’ll get a telling off as food is strictly prohibited on the Piazza Di Spagna!
+The steps might seem like the perfect place to bring out a tasty snack or sandwich – don’t do this as you’ll get a stern telling off for food is strictly prohibited on the Piazza Di Spagna!